-The city over the past 15 years has invested about R300 million annually on various programs that improve the environment both from capital and operational expenditures.
-These programs include land acquisition for ecologically important land parcels currently under private ownership, investment into Special Rating Areas where private landowners contribute dedicated rates for keeping the green space in their areas free of alien vegetation, city wide alien invasive species removal, fire control of alien invasives, reforestation, recreation of habitats and citywide stream cleaning.
-In the next MTEF the city has committed R800 million in ecosystem based adaptation projects in addition to Parks and Natural Area revitalization (figure unknown).
+Over the past 15 years, the city has invested about R300 million (around USD 15.8 million) annually on various programmes that improve the environment both from capital and operational expenditures.
+These programmes include land acquisition for ecologically important land parcels currently under private ownership, investment into Special Rating Areas where private landowners contribute dedicated rates for keeping the green space in their areas free of alien vegetation, city wide alien invasive species removal, fire control of alien invasives, reforestation, recreation of habitats and citywide stream cleaning.
+In the next MTEF the city has committed R800 million in ecosystem based adaptation projects in addition to Parks and Natural Area revitalization.

-The Freetown City Council (FCC) strategically divided the 'Freetown the Tree Town' program into two phases:
+The Freetown City Council (FCC) strategically divided the 'Freetown the Tree Town' programme into two phases:

-- Phase 1-Urban Greening Program for Hazard and Disaster Risk Reduction (2020) which planted, tracked and is currently growing approximately 250,000 trees in 48 planting areas in the upper catchments of vulnerable communities. - Phase 2- Climate Ready Cities (2021-2022) aims to enhance community engagement, participation, and impact particularly in vulnerable communities through planting approximately 700,000 trees in 2021 and 2022.
-The Urban Greening Program focuses on harnessing strategic partnerships to establish and implement a comprehensive community-based planting and growing, stewardship, and monitoring and evaluation model.
-It also provides opportunities to tie wider / co-benefit outcomes pending the greening approach; examples include: job creation for short term, disaster risk reduction (landslide events) & water quality / security improvements for longer term.
+- Phase 1-Urban Greening Programme for Hazard and Disaster Risk Reduction (2020) which planted, tracked and is currently growing approximately 250,000 trees in 48 planting areas in the upper catchments of vulnerable communities. - Phase 2- Climate Ready Cities (2021-2022) aims to enhance community engagement, participation, and impact particularly in vulnerable communities through planting approximately 700,000 trees in 2021 and 2022.
+The Urban Greening Programme focuses on harnessing strategic partnerships to establish and implement a comprehensive community-based planting and growing, stewardship, and monitoring and evaluation model.
+It also provides opportunities to tie wider / cobenefit outcomes pending the greening approach; examples include: job creation for short term, disaster risk reduction (landslide events) & water quality / security improvements for longer term.